 SEO is not a switch you flip.
 It is a system you build.

-For a local service business starting from scratch — no organic rankings, no established Google authority — the realistic timeline for meaningful results is 3–6 months for lower-competition terms, and 6–12 months for more competitive head terms.
+For a property management firm starting from scratch, no organic rankings, no established Google authority, the realistic timeline for meaningful results is 3-6 months for lower-competition city terms, and 6-12 months for the more competitive regional head terms.

-The businesses that win in organic search over a multi-year horizon are almost always the ones that started building consistently — without expecting immediate returns — before their competitors did.
+The firms that win in organic search over a multi-year horizon are almost always the ones that started building consistently, without expecting immediate returns, before their competitors did.

 What working with an SEO agency actually means